jlooper/azure-space-mystery/app/game/rocket/en/soho/walk.md

 Just as you are nearly finished with your repair, your grease gun explodes.
 Oil covers your helmet, camera, and gloves.

-“Darn...what else can go wrong on this mission” you mumble to yourself.
-As you are wiping it off your gloves, the tool bag slips out of your grip!
+“Darn...what else can go wrong on this mission?” you mumble to yourself.
+As you are wiping grease off your gloves, the tool bag slips out of your grip!
 You are about to lose all your tools!

 You make a wild grab and catch the tool bag at the last second before it floats off.